Spaces And Organizations

 FAQs

 No. Each social profile can only be connected to one Space at a time.
-If you need a profile managed in a different Space, remove it from the current Space first.
+If you need a profile managed in a different Space, remove it from the current Space first, then reconnect it in the destination Space.

 Yes.
 A user can be added to as many Spaces as needed, with a different role in each.
 For example, the same person can be an Admin in your main brand Space and a Regular User in a client Space.

 Yes.
-Primary Owners and Owners have access to every Space in the Organization by default.
+Primary Owners and Owners have default access to every Space in the organization.
 They don't need to be added to individual Spaces.

 No. Billing is handled at the Organization level, not per Space.
 All Spaces under one Organization share the same subscription.

-Yes.
-Only Primary Owners and Owners can delete a Space.
+Yes, but only Primary Owners and Owners can do it.
 You must remove all connected social profiles from the Space before deletion.
-This action is permanent and cannot be undone.
+The action is permanent and cannot be undone.

 Team members lose access to that Space immediately.
-Their user accounts are not deleted; they simply no longer have access to that Space's data.
-All data in the Space (tags, rules, reports, conversations) is permanently deleted.
+Their accounts are not deleted.
+All data in the Space, including tags, rules, reports, macros, and conversations, is permanently deleted.

-1. Go to the Billing menu in your Statusbrew account
+• Go to Billing in your Statusbrew account

-Our system will automatically select the add-ons required to unlock your account based on your current usage.
+Statusbrew automatically selects the add-ons required based on your current usage.

-Only account owners and primary owners have access to the billing menu.
-If you don't have these permissions, contact your account owner to make the necessary changes.
+Only Primary Owners and Owners can access the Billing menu.
+If you don't have these permissions, ask your account owner to make the necessary changes.